soham0w0sarkar/Todo-app-API/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with the following environment variables:
+3. Create a `config.env` file in the `data` folder with the following environment variables:

 ```javascript
 MONGODB_URI=<your-mongodb-uri>